MythicMeta/Mythic_External_Agent/README.md

 ### documentation-payload

-This folde contains all of the contents for the documentation-docker container that pertains to your new payload type.
+This folder contains all of the contents for the documentation-docker container that pertains to your new payload type.
 If you have no documentation (you reall should though), then leave this folder empty.

 Example: https://github.com/its-a-feature/Mythic/tree/master/documentation-docker/content/Agents

+### agent_icons

+This folder contains the svg icons that should be used for the agent.
+This svg icon is used on the Payload Types page, on the active callbacks page, and when viewing the graph/tree modes of your callbacks.

 ## Config.json